Dartington-SDL/project_guidance_book/_sources/ide.md

     5. Start typing 'Python: Create Environment' and select this option
     6. From the dropdown select the environment type venv
     7. Select a Python interpreter version
-    8. You will see in the terminal that the current location is preceeded by (.venv)
+    8. You will see in the terminal that the current location is preceded by (.venv)
 - To initialise an existing virtual environment
     1. Open the project folder (likely a git repo you have cloned)
     2. Open a new terminal in VS Code by going to the tool bar at the top, clicking on 'Terminal', then selecting 'New Terminal' from the dropdown.
 This will open a new terminal at the bottom of the window